Uranium mines and mills

 At each licensing stage, the CNSC determines whether the licence applicant is qualified and has made adequate provisions for the protection of health and safety of person and environment.

 Applicants must also demonstrate the required measures to maintain national security and implement Canada's international obligations for the peaceful use of nuclear energy.
-In addition, some projects may also require an environmental assessment under the Canadian Environmental Assessment Act, 2012.
+In addition, uranium mines and mills are also subject to applicable environmental review requirements.
+For further information, please visit the CNSC’s Environmental reviews page.

 CNSC compliance activities